okdistribute/pollbot.js/README.md

 #### `ask`
 ```
-user1> pollbot ask "when are you free for camping?"
+user1> poll ask "when are you free for camping?"
 june 1-3
 june 12-14
 July 3-7
 august 23-27
-pollbot> poll created!
+poll> poll created!
 ```

-Pollbot only does one poll at a time.
+poll only does one poll at a time.
 Each answer should be separated by arbitrary whitespace (newlines count).

 ```
-user2> pollbot ask "sd,,fs."
+user2> poll ask "sd,,fs."
-pollbot> Can't make a poll, a poll is currently in progress!
-Use `pollbot
+poll> Can't make a poll, a poll is currently in progress!
+Use `poll
 close` to get results and then try asking again.
 ```